chenhcs/DIFFUSE/README.md

 - Run the script `./codes/demo.sh` to generate predictions for the [test data](https://github.com/haochenucr/DIFFUSE/tree/master/data).
 The user can change the GO term in this script to another one with a trained model.
 - Performance in terms of AUC and AUPRC will be reported.
 The predictions are saved in the [results](https://github.com/haochenucr/DIFFUSE/tree/master/results) directory.
 The first column in the file shows gene IDs, the second column shows isoform IDs and the third column shows prediction scores indicating how likely the corresponding isoforms have the GO term.
 - Note that the code and data released here are only for the demo use and the full version of DIFFUSE with its training data will be released soon.

-## Predicted Functions
-- [Final predicted functions](https://github.com/haochenucr/DIFFUSE/tree/master/results/all_predictions.txt) for all the 39,375 isoforms on 4,184 GO terms are saved in a text file.
-We removed the redundancy in the GO predictions.
-Considering the predicted functions of an isoform, we discarded all GO terms that have a child GO term assigned to the same isoform.